Best Practices for Executive Separation Agreements

 Understanding Executive Separation Agreements

-A well-drafted agreement ensures:
+A well-drafted separation agreement ensures:

-• Clear understanding of the exit terms
+- Clear understanding of the exit terms;

-• Protection of sensitive company information
+- Protection of sensitive company information and trade secrets;

-• Maintenance of the company’s reputation
+- Maintenance of the company’s reputation; and

-• Minimization of potential legal claims
+- Mitigation of potential legal claims.

 Tailor Agreements to Individual Executives

 No two executive roles are alike.
 Each comes with its own level of responsibility, access to confidential data, and impact on clients or stakeholders.
 Using a one-size-fits-all agreement can leave gaps.
+Additionally, top executives are often already parties to employment agreements, stock purchase agreements, trade secret protection agreements, and other types of equity-based compensation agreements.
+The terms of all such documents must be considered when a company and a highly-placed executive part ways.

 Tailored agreements should address:

-• Equity or bonus treatment: Clear guidance on stock options, bonuses, or deferred compensation.
+- Equity or bonus treatment: Clear guidance on stock options, bonuses, or deferred compensation.

 Customizing agreements ensures fairness for the executive while safeguarding the company’s strategic interests.
 It also makes it easier to enforce the terms if disputes arise.